All homes are susceptible to pests. And when unwanted animals enter your property, they can bring diseases and cause damage.

 For example, it can be simple for you to get rid of ants, but you can endanger yourself and your family if you are faced with snakes.
 One wrong move and someone can become severely injured.

-But once you have determined the problem and decided that it is appropriate for you to do the job on your own, you will be able to properly prepare appropriately.
+Once you have determined the problem and decided that it is appropriate for you to do the job on your own, you will be able to properly prepare appropriately.

-And remember that you may have to deal with more than one type of pest at the same time.
+Remember that you may have to deal with more than one type of pest at the same time.

-First, you need safety preparation.
+First, you need safe preparation.